Telenav/mesakit/documentation/building/docker-build-environment.md

        bash $MESAKIT_WORKSPACE/mesakit/setup/setup-repositories.sh

 3. Next, launch the MesaKit build environment.
-If you have a local build set up, you can use the *mesakit-docker-run.sh* script.
+If you have a local build set up, you can use the *mesakit-docker-build.sh* script.
 If you don't have a local build, set this variable to an image tag from [Docker Hub](https://hub.docker.com/repository/docker/jonathanlocke/mesakit):

        export MESAKIT_BUILD_IMAGE=0.9.9-snapshot